MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/ithreadproxy-structure.md

 ```

 ### Parameters
- `pContext`
+*pContext*<br/>
 The execution context to cooperatively switch to.

- `switchState`
+*switchState*<br/>
 Indicates the state of the thread proxy that is executing the switch.
 The parameter is of type `SwitchingProxyState`.

 ### Remarks
  Use this method to switch from one execution context to another, from the [IExecutionContext::Dispatch](iexecutioncontext-structure.md#dispatch) method of the first execution context.
 The method associates the execution context `pContext` with a thread proxy if it is not already associated with one.
 The ownership of the current thread proxy is determined by the value you specify for the `switchState` argument.